-North St. Paul City Council meetings are held on the first and third Tuesday of the month at 6:30 p.m. in the Council Chambers on second floor at City Hall.
+North St. Paul City Council meetings are held on the first and third Tuesday of the month at 6:30 p.m. in the Council Chambers at City Hall.
+The Council Chambers are located on the second floor.
+Elevator access is available.

-Prior to the meeting, a City Council workshop takes place at 5:00 p.m. in the Sandberg Room on the second floor of City Hall.
+Prior to the meeting, a City Council workshop takes place at 5:00 p.m. in the Council Chambers.
+Both the workshop and the Council meetings are streamed to the City's YouTube channel and available via Zoom.

 Agendas & Minutes